 We have over 130.000 connected smart trucks among our customers, which has played a significant role in the past few months.
 It allowed us to offer customers flexible solutions, since the connected trucks inform us of their utilisation rates, and which industries are the busiest.
 This way, customers were offered short-term rental trucks to cover peak periods, or flexibility when their trucks had been standing still for a longer period of time; helping customers in their day-to-day business.

-We're following government guidelines in each country and are encouraging staff, where possible, to work from home, giving them the technical infrastructure to do so.
+We're following government guidelines in each country and are encouraging staff, where possible, to work from home.

 Employees that remain to work on site in the factories, offices, warehouses and workshops are asked to take the necessary health and safety measures (social distancing, strict hygiene routines).

 If you have any questions, please contact the Toyota Material Handling organisation in your country.